We continue with our series of posts aimed at seeing how to interact with different programs through their API from a NET6 application written in C#.

 Console.ReadLine();

-This is a summarized and corrected version of the examples provided by Microsoft available at this link https://learn.microsoft.com/es-es/previous-versions/office/troubleshoot/office-developer/automate-excel-from-visual-c
+This is a summarized and corrected version of Microsoft’s own examples available at this link: https://learn.microsoft.com/es-es/previous-versions/office/troubleshoot/office-developer/automate-excel-from-visual-c

-As we can see, it is not difficult to connect to a Microsoft Excel from an application in NET6.
-From there we could perform all the actions that we normally have in an Excel sheet, such as adding tabs, formulas, graphs…
+As we can see, it’s not difficult at all to connect to Microsoft Excel from a NET6 application.
+From there, we could perform all the actions we normally have in an Excel sheet, such as adding tabs, formulas, charts…

 That’s all for today.
 In the next post, we will see how to do the same with Microsoft Outlook.
-Until next time!
+See you next time!

 All the code from this post is available for download on Github.